 (Participants over the age of 18)

-Title of study:
+Title of study: Adaptive Soundtracks in Video Games

-Investigator:
+Investigator: Kirk Hogden

-Supervisor:
+Supervisor: Nuno Palmeiro Otero

 This study involves photography/audio/video recording during data collection.
 Neither your name nor any other identifying information will be associated with the audio or audio/video recording.
 Only the research team will have access and be able to listen and/or view the recordings.
 Recordings will be analysed by the researcher and erased once the study has been completed; all reported data will then be anonymized.